Gestational diabetes: Causes, risk factors & treatments

 Gestational diabetes occurs when your body can't make enough insulin needed during pregnancy.
 Insulin, a hormone made in your pancreas, helps your body move glucose from the blood into the cells, where it's used for energy.

-During pregnancy, your body produces more hormones and goes through other changes, such as weight gain.
-These changes can make it more difficult for your body to use insulin properly.
+Changes to your body during pregnancy, such as weight gain, can make it more difficult for your body to use insulin properly.
 Most pregnant women can make more insulin to help move glucose from the blood into the cells.
 Gestational diabetes develops if the pancreas isn't able to produce enough insulin during pregnancy.
 Without enough insulin, glucose stays in the blood and the levels rise.

 Risk factors for gestational diabetes

 Gestational diabetes can happen during any pregnancy, but it's more likely in pregnant women who have certain risk factors.
-The more risk factors you have, the higher your chance of the disease.
+The more risk factors you have, the higher your chance of this condition.
 Gestational diabetes is more likely in women who:

 - Are overweight or obese before becoming pregnant